 The student teaching experience is a significant phase of your professional development.
 Prior to student teaching you will receive a handbook outlining the policies, procedures, and responsibilities for everyone involved in the student teaching experience.
-For more information visit the Educational Studies Student Teaching Webpage.
+For more information visit the School of Education Student Teaching Webpage.
 General information about student teaching is provided below.